whblondeau/memoria-interna/stories/the-borax-road-affair.md

 Zemena summoned her _imtir_, letting the mnemonics form all around her.
 She delegated conversation to a light social persona within her mind, and put her _imtir_ to the task of studying Firix.

 Slowly, under the cover of that modest social chatter, Zemena integrated observations: minute details of face and voice and posture, word choice, conversational flow.
 As she did so she became more alarmed.
 The strain she had seen in Firix was a strongly controlled suspense - something had not yet happened.
 She began to delve into that.
-In brief exasperation, she realized that if only Firix were Humano, she could Sing into the Ambassador&#8217;s imtir.
+In brief exasperation, she realized that if only Firix were Humano, she could Sing into the Ambassador&#8217;s _imtir_.

-It was a briefly chilling thought: _Have we so specialized ourselves that we are at a disadvantage when dealing with a formidable _imtir_-blind individual?_
+It was a briefly chilling thought: _Have we so specialized ourselves that we are at a disadvantage when dealing with a formidable_ imtir_-blind individual?_

 Her concentration was almost broken as Patru and Alesa walked up the steps as well. _I do not need you here_, she thought; and then, _or do I?_ She nodded with her surface personality, and spoke with them comfortably, letting Firix to engage Patru in conversation.

-Her true mind, seeing and hearing through the imtir, was becoming more unsettled.
+Her true mind, seeing and hearing through the _imtir_, was becoming more unsettled.
 Suddenly from her _sconsciende_ a brief flash of insight emerged:

 The secretary.